catb0t/c-projects/calc/ROADMAP.md

 * the lexer `lex.h` translates text into a walkable AST represented using objects from...
 * the object system `object.h`, which is run (walked) by the interpreter in...
 * the stack VM `stack.h`.
-* the compiler, `compile.h`, translates an AST created by the lexer into C code compiled and linked against `libmouse.a` lke this:
+* the compiler, `compile.h`, translates an AST created by the lexer into C code compiled and linked against `libmouse.a`; see compile/compile.h.
 * using `string_eval()` and its associated operator (TODO), a self-hosting interpreter is possible, which is then compiled into a standalone binary.
 * make libmouse like:
   ```
   cc object/object.h -c -o object.o